soundpress/RulesOfNYC/docs/c35/index.rst

       (D) contingent on the requester's promise that the records will not be removed, damaged, marked, or changed in any way during the inspection; or

-   (ii) make copies of records available in the medium requested, where practicable, upon payment of fees as described in this chapter, and provide, on request, a certification that the copies are true copies;
+   (ii) make copies of records available in the medium requested, where practicable, upon payment of fees as described in this Chapter, and provide, on request, a certification that the copies are true copies;

 (f) Where a request is denied, the Board will explain the reasons for the denial in writing and set forth the right to appeal.